compare documents in java – GroupDocs API Complete Guide

 - Set up GroupDocs.Comparison in your Java project (it’s easier than you think)

-- Compare documents while preserving metadata integrity
+- compare documents in java while preserving metadata integrity

 - Optimize performance for large‑scale document processing